 If You’re Reading This, You’re Me.
 Hi.

-And here’s the thing nobody warns you about.
-The summer before your kid leaves is not actually a summer.
-It is a slow-motion countdown disguised as a calendar.
-Every grocery run is potentially a Last Grocery Run.
-Every breakfast on a Tuesday is potentially a Last Tuesday Breakfast.
-You will go to bed at night doing math on how many Sundays are left and you will spiral.
+No one warns you about this part.
+The summer before your kid leaves is not a real summer.
+It feels like a slow-motion countdown disguised as a normal calendar.
+Every grocery run is possibly a Last Grocery Run.
+Every Tuesday breakfast can be a Last Tuesday Breakfast.
+You will end up doing math in your head about how many Sundays are left before the big day and you will spiral out of control.
 I have spiraled.
 I am still spiraling.
-If you’re reading this, you’re me.
-And I’m so glad we found each other.
+If you are reading this, you are me.
+I am so glad we found each other.

-I made this list for two reasons.
-One, because I needed it for myself.
-The unstructured panic of “we have to do EVERYTHING before August” is paralyzing and structure helps.
-Two, because I figured if I needed it, some other mom is sitting in her dining room next to her unfinished collage boards needing it too.
+I made this list for a couple reasons.
+First, I had my own personal need for it.
+There is a very real unfocused fear of “we need to get EVERYTHING done before August,” and having some structure is a big help.
+Secondly, I thought if I needed it, some other mom is probably in her dining room by her half done collage boards needing it too.

-Forty ideas.
-Some big.
-Some small.
-Some you’ll do this weekend.
-Some you’ll save for July.
-Some won’t fit your kid and you’ll skip them, and that’s fine.
-The point isn’t to do all 40.
-The point is to stop scrolling Pinterest at 11 PM and actually do ONE.
+Here are forty ideas.
+Some are big, and some are small.
+Some you’ll do this weekend and others you’ll put off until July.
+Some you may not do because your kid may not fit them, and that’s ok.
+The goal is not to do all forty.
+The goal is to stop rolling Pinterest at 11 and actually do ONE.

-Pour the coffee.
-Or the wine.
+Time for a coffee.
+Or for a wine.
 Hold my hand.
-Let’s go.
+Let's go.

 The Conversations You Won’t Regret Having